 If there was a contest for ungratefulness, I’m pretty sure I’d come in first place.
 Honestly, I do such an incredible job at looking at the negative side of things and nitpicking until I find something to be unhappy about–something that makes me cross my arms and clench my fists.

-I’ve especially been good at this within the past several months.
-When things don’t go the way I plan, my first reaction is to complain–I gripe and gripe, thinking it will somehow change my circumstances or better the situation.
+To be honest, when things don’t go the way I plan, my first reaction is to complain–I gripe and gripe, thinking it will somehow change my circumstances or better the situation.
 But the truth is this: my complaining only makes things worse.
 It causes me to harbor discontentment in my heart.
 And it makes me yearn for control over things I can’t change.

 But the best way to combat a complaining spirit is to embrace the Cross.
 For this, I turn to a favorite hymn: